God's Comedy

-God's Comedy (A Comédia de Deus) is a 1995 Portuguese film by João César Monteiro.
-It is the second part in a trilogy, preceded by Recordações da Casa Amarela (1989) (Recollections of the Yellow House) and followed by As Bodas de Deus (1999) (Houses of God).
-God is symbolized through the character João de Deus (lit.: John of God), played by writer/director Monteiro himself.
-The film was submitted as the Portuguese entry for the Best Foreign Language Film at the 68th Academy Awards, but did not earn a nomination.
+God's Comedy (A Comédia de Deus) is a 1995 comedy-drama film written, directed and starring João César Monteiro.
+It is the second entry in an informal trilogy, preceded by Recollections of the Yellow House (1989) and followed by As Bodas de Deus (1999).
+God is symbolized through the character João de Deus (lit.: John of God), played by Monteiro himself.